walls00000/kanban-board/README.md

-# sctech kanban
+# Kanban Board

+**Based on [sctech-tr/kanban](https://github.com/sctech-tr/kanban)** - Enhanced with editable descriptions and CLI tools.

 A lightweight, self-hosted Kanban board built with plain HTML, CSS, and JavaScript, with a minimal backend using Node.js and Express for task storage.
-No fancy graphics or unnecessary features — just a simple board to manage your tasks.
+Enhanced with editable task descriptions and CLI tools for task management.

 ## Features

 - Drag-and-drop tasks between columns: To Do, In Progress, Done
+- Editable task descriptions: Click on any task description to edit it inline
 - Task Deletion: Each task has a delete button that allows you to remove it from the board and server
+- CLI tool for viewing tasks from the command line
 - No database needed: task data is stored in a simple JSON file
 - Lightweight and easy to set up